Average prices of F1B Goldendoodles

 F1B Goldendoodle Cost and Expenses

-The cost of an F1B Goldendoodle can vary depending on several factors, including the breeder, location, and the dog’s lineage and characteristics.
-On average, you can expect to pay between $2,000 to $3,500 for an F1B Goldendoodle puppy.
+The cost of an F1B Goldendoodle can vary depending on several factors, such as the location, breeder, and the dog’s characteristics.
+On average, you may need to pay between $2,000 to $3,500 for an F1B Goldendoodle puppy.

 However, it’s important to note that the cost of the puppy is just one expense to consider when bringing a new dog into your home.